ktustanowski/DurationReporter/README.md

 2. Watch2 1001ms 33.27% Sherlock S01E02
 3. Watch3 1001ms 33.27% Sherlock S01E03
 ```
-You can pass as a paylod literally anything.
+You can pass literally anything as a paylod.

 ## Reports